 In October 2006, Sangamo entered into an agreement with the Juvenile Diabetes Research Foundation International (JDRF) to provide financial support for one of Sangamo's Phase 2 human clinical studies of the Company's product candidate SB-509, a ZFP Therapeutic that was in development for the treatment of diabetic neuropathy.
-In January 2010, JDRF and Sangamo amended the agreement and, subject to its terms and conditions, JDRF agreed to provide additional funding of up to \$3.0 million for a Phase 2b trial in diabetic neuropathy.
+In January 2010, JDRF and Sangamo amended this agreement and, subject to its terms and conditions, JDRF agreed to provide additional funding of up to \$3.0 million for a Phase 2b trial in diabetic neuropathy.

 In October 2011, the Company announced that it would not pursue additional clinical development of the SB-509 program.
-In March 2012, the Company received a final payment of \$0.8 million for work performed under the agreement.
-The Company does not expect to receive additional funding under the agreement.
+In March 2012, the Company received a final payment of \$0.8 million for work performed under the agreement with JDRF.
+The Company does not expect to receive additional funding under this agreement.

-Revenues attributable to research and development activities performed under the JDRF agreements were \$0.8 million and \$0.5 million during 2012 and 2011.
-There were no such revenues or related costs in 2013.
+Revenues attributable to research and development activities performed under the JDRF agreements were \$0.8 million during 2012.
+There were no such revenues in 2014 and 2013.